-The portable noise monitoring program is conducted by the MDOT MAA's Office of Environmental Compliance and Sustainability - Noise Section.
+The portable noise monitoring program is conducted by the MAA's Office of Environmental Compliance and https://marylandaviation.com/application-forportable-noise-monitoring/

 The residential portable monitoring program measures noise levels in selected areas on a temporary basis (typically for a two-week period) upon request of a homeowner.
 The final report provides aircraft noise levels for each day, the percentage of east/west operations, and general information about noise measurements and airport operations.